Plan Your Visit

 - Members of Friends of the LBJ Library and Future Forum membership groups

-- Student groups (including teachers and chaperones) with reservations
+- Student groups (including school staff and 1 chaperone per 10 students) with reservations

 - UT students, faculty, staff, and administrators with valid ID